Pod-Point/laravel-aws-pubsub/README.md

 ### Defining Listeners

-Here we are simply re-using standard Laravel event Listeners.
+Here we are simply re-using standard Laravel event listeners.
 The only difference being the function definition of the main `handle()` method which differs slightly.
 Instead of expecting an instance of an Event class passed, we simply receive the `payload` and the `subject`, if it's found.

 ```php
 /**